aetheryx/remindme/README.md

 [![prs](https://img.shields.io/github/issues-pr/aetheryx/remindme.svg)](https://github.com/aetheryx/remindme/pulls)

 # Notice
-This project has been discontinued along side the RemindMe discord bot.
+This project has been discontinued alongside the RemindMe Discord bot.
 You may use this repo to run your own version of the discord bot (at your own risk and without help).

 ## Getting started